 He challenged an exemption in the Equality Act that allows employers to exclude same sex civil partners and spouses from benefits paid into a pension fund before the Civil Partnership Act came into force in 2005.

-You should also check the scheme rules regarding whether dependant children can receive benefits from a pension scheme after you die.
+You should also check the scheme rules regarding whether dependent children can receive benefits from a pension scheme after you die.

-Next of kin is the nearest relative by blood or marriage.
-If you are in a civil partnership or married this should not be a problem.
-Some organisations may not accept you and your partner are next of kin if you are just cohabiting.
+Next of kin refers to your nearest relative by blood or marriage.
+If you are in a civil partnership or married this should not be a problem, however, some organisations may not accept you and your partner are next of kin if you are just cohabiting.

 If you are in a civil partnership, you may be able to claim bereavement benefit if your partner dies.
 You may also be eligible for a retirement pension based on a partner’s national insurance contributions.